 Developing a Copyright Policy or Guidelines

-In this post you’ll learn why a copyright compliance policy, copyright guidelines and copyright best practices would benefit your librarian or organization and how to write one.
+In this post you’ll learn why a copyright compliance policy, copyright guidelines and copyright best practices would benefit your library or organization and how to write one.
 A compliance document such as a copyright policy, guidelines or best practices can help your library or organization follow consistent procedures when using third party content and licensed materials.
 This copyright compliance policy, guidelines or best practices can also educate others in your library or organization about relevant copyright and licensing issues and provide practical information on how to deal with those issues.

 Developing a Copyright Compliance Policy or Guidelines for Your Library or Organization